cdessanti/drdb_heavy/README.md

       File size 198M.
 ```

-if the --uselz4 parameter has been specified and the lz4 is avaiable in the system, the drheavy.sh command will use as internal compressor.
-The time of the backup will decrease dramatically but the size of the dump file will be around 70% bigger.
+If the --uselz4 parameter has been specified and LZ4 is available on the system, the drheavy.sh command will use LZ4 as the internal compressor.
+This will result in a significant decrease in backup time, but the size of the dump file will increase by approximately 70%.

 ```bash
 Info: Backup of database tpch_r has been successful.